-“Definitely unreal” and “kind of like winning the sweepstakes.”
-That’s how a Freed-Hardeman University sophomore described his winning a scholarship totaling $125,000 over five years and a trip to New York City to appear on NBC’s Education Nation.
+“Definitely unreal” and “kind of like winning the sweepstakes”—that’s how a Freed-Hardeman University sophomore described his winning a scholarship totaling $125,000 over five years and a trip to New York City to appear on the NBC Education Nation Summit.

 Tommy Jones, Orange, Texas, has received a Buick Achievers Scholarship supported by the GM Foundation.
 Each year, Buick and the foundation award 1,100 undergraduate scholarships ranging from $2,000 to $25,000 to assist outstanding students interested in studying science, engineering, technology, design, marketing and other related fields.
 Awards are based on participation and leadership in community and school activities, interest in the automotive industry, academic achievement and financial need.

 The GM Foundation hosted five of the 2012 national recipients, including Jones, at Education Nation Sept.
 22-23, where they participated in the first nationally televised Student Town Hall moderated by Melissa Harris-Perry of MSNBC.
 The other students came from Harvard University, University of California—Berkeley, University of Florida—Gainesville, and Pomona College/Caltech.
 The students joined in conversations about today’s educational system.

 “I learned a lot and I had a great time while I was there,” Jones said.
 “I saw many areas where education has problems, and I saw the people who can change that.”

 Jones said he also enjoyed the movie premier of “Won’t Back Down” at Ziegfeld Theatre, a part of the weekend’s activitites.
 Now showing in theatres, the movie features two mothers, one a teacher, who try to transform their children’s failing school.
 It stars Viola Davis, Maggie Gyllenhaal and Holly Hunter.